‘Chrisley Knows Best’ stars to be sentenced

 The Chrisleys were convicted in June on charges of bank fraud, tax evasion and conspiring to defraud the IRS.
 Julie Chrisley was also convicted of wire fraud and obstruction of justice.

-Peter Tarantino, an accountant hired by the couple, was found guilty of conspiracy to defraud the IRS and willfully filing false tax returns.
+Peter Tarantino, an accountant hired by the couple, was found guilty of conspiracy to defraud the IRS and willfully file false tax returns.
 He is set to be sentenced along with the Chrisleys.

 Prosecutors have said the couple submitted fake documents to banks and managed to secure more than $30 million in fraudulent loans.
 Once that scheme fell apart, they walked away from their responsibility to repay the loans when Todd Chrisley declared bankruptcy.
 While in bankruptcy, they started their reality show and “flaunted their wealth and lifestyle to the American public,” prosecutors wrote.
 When they began making millions from their show, they hid the money from the IRS to avoid paying taxes.